 if (!text) {

-return ""
+return "";

 }

-const twitterUrl = `https://twitter.com/intent/tweet?url=${pageUrl}&text=${description}:"${text}"&via=luqven`
+const twitterUrl = `https://twitter.com/intent/tweet?url=${pageUrl}&text=${summary}:"${text}"&via=luqven`;

-const emailUrl = `mailto:name@email.com?subject=${title}&body="${text}"%0D%0A...%0D%0A${description}, ${pageUrl}`
+const emailUrl = `mailto:name@email.com?subject=${title}&body="${text}"%0D%0A...%0D%0A${summary}, ${pageUrl}`;

-const shareUrl = type === "twitter" ? twitterUrl : emailUrl
+const shareUrl = type === "twitter" ? twitterUrl : emailUrl;

-return shareUrl
+return shareUrl;

-Now, by setting the helper function as the href attribute in our link components, our sharing-url updates every time the selection changes and the component re-renders.
+attribute in our link components, our sharing-url updates every time the selection changes and the component re-renders.

 <a